nfhipona/web-storage-manager/README.md

 ## License

-AutoCompleteTextField is available under the MIT license.
+`Web Storage Manager` is available under the MIT license.
 See the [LICENSE](https://github.com/nferocious76/web-storage-manager/blob/master/LICENSE) file for more info.